michaelbradley91/Pipes/NewPipeExample.md

 ==============
 [Click to return to Pipes](README.md)

-This assumes a little that you have read the [Composite Pipe Example](SimpleExample.md).
+This assumes that you have read the [Composite Pipe Example](SimpleExample.md).
 In particular, this example will not cover extending the fluent build syntax.

 ### Our Goals